flaviostutz/idempotender/middy/README.md

     - Defaults to '10'

-  - **lockRetryTimeout**
+  - **lockAcquireTimeout**

     - Time in seconds waiting for an existing lock to be released in case of concurrency.
-If the lock is released in this period, we will try to get the last saved output from the other process (if it was saved) and can return the previous output gracefully.
-If after lock is released and output was not saved, we will try to acquire the lock again.
+If the lock is released in this period, we will try to get the last saved output from the other process (if it was saved) and return the previous output gracefully.
+If after lock is released the output was not saved, we will try to acquire the lock again.

     - Defaults to '15'